tsgates/arch-wiki-markdown/wiki/Systemd.md

 unit in /usr/lib/systemd/system/.
 Note that when the original unit in /usr/lib/ is changed due to a package upgrade, these changes will not automatically apply to your custom unit file in /etc/.
-Additionally you will have to manually reenable the unit with systemctl reenable <unit>.
+Additionally you will have to manually reenable the unit with systemctl reenable unit.
 It is therefore recommended to use the *.conf method described before instead.

 Tip:You can use systemd-delta to see which unit files have been